 D.C.
 Downtown Holiday Market

-The Downtown Holiday Market is an annual tradition celebrating local D.C. makers.
-Set up as a long row of tents in front of the Smithsonian American Art Museum and National Portrait Gallery, it’s a bright spot in the Penn Quarter and Chinatown during the holiday season.
+The Downtown Holiday Market is an annual tradition celebrating local D.C. makers, bringing holiday cheer to the heart of the city.
+Set up as a long row of tents in front of the Smithsonian American Art Museum and National Portrait Gallery, this market is a bright spot in the Penn Quarter and Chinatown during the holiday season.

-The market is open 12pm-8pm daily with rotating vendors throughout the season, so be sure to stop by more than once.
+As one of the city’s top holiday markets, it’s open from 12 pm to 8 pm daily, with rotating vendors throughout the season—so be sure to stop by more than once.

 Click to find all of our favorite D.C.
 Christmas Markets around the city!